jeff-hykin/silver_spectacle/README.md

   - a simple system for combining/shaping graphs
   - a theming system
   - better visual notifications for errors
-  - a simple interface for graphical plugins (buttons/sliders)
+  - a simple cardMaker for graphical plugins (buttons/sliders)

 Development will, more than likely, be sporadic, PR's are welcome.